-NAPLES, FL -- Dale Dibble, founder of Cedardale Health & Fitness, Haverhill, MA, and one of the co-founders of the International Health, Racquet and Sportsclub Association (IHRSA), died on Monday.
+NAPLES, FL -- Dale Dibble, co-founder of Cedardale Health & Fitness, Haverhill, MA, and one of the co-founders of the International Health, Racquet and Sportsclub Association (IHRSA), died on Monday.
 He was 90.

 “I was in awe of him,” Rick Caro, longtime friend of Dibble and president of consulting company Management Vision, wrote in an e-mail announcing Dibble’s death.
 “He was so generous in every way.
 His down-home accent and expressions were so ingratiating.
 He loved life and literally defied the best hospitals and doctors for almost 20 years by exercising profusely when his arteries and heart were malfunctioning.
 He loved his wife (Olive Mae), loved his friends—and there were many—and enjoyed all he encountered.”

 Caro wrote that Dibble led the health club industry into computerization and club management software.
 He created the multi-sport club by converting his plain vanilla indoor tennis building into a multi-sport club.
 He taught club owners and club members the value of regular change.
 In addition, Dibble created a seniors’ center within his club, providing computer classes, fitness equipment classes and regular social activities for seniors.

 IHRSA named its distinguished service award for Dibble.
 The award is presented each year to an individual within IHRSA who has excelled in his or her contributions to the industry and to IHRSA.

 Caro also wrote that Dibble taught many people in the industry without fear of repercussions or fear of educating his future competition.